yoginderbagga/90DaysOfDevOps/2026/day-41/github-actions-triggers.md

 3. Add a step that prints: ``PR check running for branch: <branch name>``
 4. Now create a new branch, push a commit, and opened a PR
 5. Oberserve the workflow run automatically.

+Verify: Does it show up on the PR page?

+## Task 2: Scheduled Trigger

+1. Add a ``schedule:`` trigger to any workflow using cron syntax
+2. Set it to run every day at midnight UTC
+3. Write in your words, what is the cron command for every Monday at 9 AM?

+## Task 3: Manual Trigger

+1. Create a ``.github/workflows/manual.yml`` with a ``workflow_dispatch:`` trigger
+2. Add an input that asks for an ``environment`` name (staging/production)
+3. Print the input value in a step
+4. Go to Action Tab --> Run workflow

+## Task 4: Matrix Builds